Taxim: An Example-based Simulation Model for GelSight Tactile Sensors: Experiments

 \subsection{Optical Simulation}

-To calibrate the optical simulation model, we collecte 50 data points on different locations of gelpad surface with a 4mm-diameter spherical indenter, as shown in Fig.~\ref{fig:calib_ball} (b), (d); to calibrate the shadow simulation model, we collecte 10 data points of different pressing depths with a 1mm-diameter pin indenter, as shown in Fig.~\ref{fig:calib_ball} (c), (e).
+To calibrate the optical simulation model, we collect 50 data points on different locations of gelpad surface with a 4mm-diameter spherical indenter, as shown in Fig.~\ref{fig:calib_ball} (b), (d); to calibrate the shadow simulation model, we collect 10 data points of different pressing depths with a 1mm-diameter pin indenter, as shown in Fig.~\ref{fig:calib_ball} (c), (e). {The calibration process is simple and easy to conduct manually without precise control of contact locations which can be accomplished within 1 hour.
+And it can be used till any components of the sensor are replaced or the sensor is broken.}

-We simulate the tactile images on the aforementioned dataset and compare our method with another three methods, physics-based model~\cite{physic}, TACTO~\cite{tacto} and Phong's model~\cite{phong} as shown in Fig.~\ref{fig:all_results}.
+We simulate the tactile images on the aforementioned dataset and compare our method with three other methods: the physics-based model~\cite{agarwal2021simulation}, TACTO~\cite{wang2020tacto} and Phong's model~\cite{gomes2021generation} as shown in Fig.~\ref{fig:all_results}.
 We evaluate our method by comparing the simulated images with the real images in pixel-wise level, against the three methods mentioned above on four metrics: mean absolute error (L1), mean squared error (MSE), structural index similarity (SSIM) and peak singal-to-noise ratio (PSNR).
 The simulated images are cropped to size $400 \times 400$ around the indenting area to eliminate the background's effect.
 Also, due to the precision of the operation with the real sensor, the ground truth tactile images are not well aligned with the simulated images.
 So we manually align the images using GIMP~\cite{gimp}.
 The quantitative results are summarized in the Table.~\ref{table:optical}.
 From the table, our method outperforms all the other methods.

-\textbf{Different Indenting Depth} Our optical simulation model works well for different indentation depths.
-One example is shown in Fig.~\ref{fig:depth}.
+{\textbf{Different indentation depths and locations} Our optical simulation model works well for different indentation depths and locations.
+One example is shown in Fig.~\ref{fig:var}.
+From MSE errors, we can see errors increase when the indentation become farther from the center and deeper.}